James D. Nogalski, The Book of Micah (NICOT)

 Besides an analogy to the book of Psalms, Shepherd points to Sirach 49:10 as the earliest reference to the twelve minor prophets as a unit.
 Acts 13:40 and 15:15 also cite texts from minor prophets as simply “the prophets.”
 All early Jewish and Christian canonical lists count the Twelve as one book.
 Perhaps most compelling, the Masoretic text does not mark the center verse in the minor prophets, but one appears in Micah 3:12 as the middle verse of the Book of the Twelve.

 Because of his interest in the unity of the Book of the Twelve, he is not interested in biographical details or the lives of the prophets.
-He makes no attempt to reconstruct the ministry of any individual prophet, and he does not spend much time at all setting the prophet into a particular historical context.
-For Shepherd, it is not a matter of a book’s historicity, but of the book’s “unique and revelatory depiction of things.”
+He does not attempt to reconstruct the ministry of any individual prophet, and he does not spend much time setting the prophet into a particular historical context.
+For Shepherd, it is not a matter of a book’s historicity but of its “unique and revelatory depiction of things.”

-Shepherd suggests three criteria for identifying the activity of the final composer of the Book the Twelve.
+Shepherd suggests three criteria for identifying the activity of the final composer of the Book of the Twelve.
 First, he identifies seams that connect the end of one book to the next.
-Second, in these seams he finds the development of a programmatic text for the Book of the Twelve, Hosea 3: 4-5.
-Third, when the first two criteria are both present, there is some evidence of dependence on the book of Jeremiah.
-Shepherd provides a list of each of the seams with a brief demonstration using the three criteria (34-36, with additional details in the exegetical commentary).
+Second, in these seams, he finds the development of a programmatic text for the Book of the Twelve, Hosea 3: 4-5.
+Third, when both of the first two criteria are present, there is some evidence of dependence on the book of Jeremiah.
+Shepherd provides a list of each seam with a brief demonstration using the three criteria (34-36, with additional details in the exegetical commentary).
 Several examples will suffice for this review.

 The body of the exegetical commentary shows his method throughout.
 Since he is interested in the final form of the Book of the Twelve, there is no formal introduction for each book.
 There is no effort to set the book into an original historical context or offer any sort of “life of the prophet.”
 Each book is broken into individual units, usually full chapters.
 Sections begin with a new translation, with alternative translations in brackets citing the Targumim, Septuagint, Syriac, and Dead Sea Scrolls.
 Additional footnotes discuss syntactical or lexical issues.
-Shepherd’s exegetical commentary is a clear explanation of the Hebrew text, with no transliteration.
+Shepherd’s exegetical commentary clearly explains the Hebrew text with no transliteration.
 Footnotes point to secondary literature and additional lexical or syntactical issues.
 Although this is a single volume on all twelve minor prophets, Shepherd’s exegesis is detailed.
-Occasionally, his commentary on individual books ends with a conclusion, or a section entitled “teaching and preaching” the book.
+Occasionally, his commentary on individual books ends with a conclusion or a section entitled “teaching and preaching” the book.

-The final pages of the commentary are entitled “final thoughts on Teaching and Preaching the Twelve.”
-As expected, he recommends that anyone preaching or teaching a series on the Book of the Twelve should focus on the compositional strategy of the entire twelve minor prophets.
-He observes “arbitrary obsession with the application has become so out of hand that all the genres of the Bible have been flattened into one: that of a manual or a handbook for life” (512).
-He suggests “the drive to make scripture practical causes the reader to miss the vision of the book of the Twelve for Christ in his Kingdom Rather than giving our church is the full tour of the biblical text” (512).
+The final pages of the commentary are entitled “Final Thoughts on Teaching and Preaching the Twelve.”
+As expected, he recommends anyone preaching or teaching a series on the Book of the Twelve should focus on the compositional strategy of the twelve minor prophets.
+He observes that “arbitrary obsession with the application has become so out of hand that all the genres of the Bible have been flattened into one: that of a manual or a handbook for life” (512).
+He suggests, “the drive to make scripture practical causes the reader to miss the vision of the book of the Twelve for Christ in his Kingdom Rather than giving our church the full tour of the biblical text” (512).

 Conclusion.
 Most scholars who study the minor prophets will be interested in Shepherd’s method for detecting seams between the books and his argument for the unity of the Book of the Twelve.
-Although I expressed some questions and reservations above, his argument for a final author who drew the twelve minor prophets together is intriguing and convincing, although I am more inclined to use the word “editor.”
+Although I expressed some questions and reservations above, his argument for a final author who drew the twelve minor prophets together is intriguing and convincing.
+However, I am more inclined to use the word “editor.”
 Since Shepherd covers all twelve minor prophets in a single volume, the depth of this exegetical commentary should not be compared with recent NICOT commentaries (for example, Mark Boda’s 935 pages on Zechariah or Mignon Jacobs’s 377 pages on Haggai and Malachi).
-But this Kregel Exegetical Commentary is more detailed than the Tyndale Old Testament Commentary (for example, Daniel Timmer’s 229 pages on Obadiah, Jonah, and Micah).
+However, this Kregel Exegetical Commentary is more detailed than the Tyndale Old Testament Commentary (Daniel Timmer’s 229 pages on Obadiah, Jonah, and Micah).

 Other Commentaries in the Kregel Exegetical Commentary series: